On this page we would like to offer and share all types of handy accessories that will improve your user experience with the XLifter unit.

 There are 2 options.
 You can do a base only – replace only the backside part of the controller’s case.
 Alternatively, you can also print the cover part and replace the whole controller case.
 In either variant, the bracket is designed to align the top plane of the controller with the rest of the vehicle console.
 Both look very nice, the final choice is up to you.

 Printing: 3D print is simple.
 The base is a two parts model.
-Print main part upside down as in pictures.
+Print the main part upside down as in pictures.
 The model is designed to be printed without any support.
 When printed, remove the red supporting ring (small pliers will do) from the main part.
-Place the small part – blue at the picture – into the main one, is it a controller circuit board.
+Place the small part – blue in the picture – into the main one, is it a controller circuit board.
 The cover is one part model, print it upside down.
-PETG is the favorite material.
+PETG is my favorite material.

 Installation: This is a “full backside” bracket, designed to replace the controller’s backside (base variant) or full case replacement (the base + cover variant).
 Unscrew 4 screws, remove the backside (or whole case), push the power plug through the bracket’s hole and screw the controller directly on the base part or insert the controller into the base+cover and screw it all together.
-Finally, it is optimal to have hard-wired 12V power cable under the console – check the oval bracket and Mark’s install video!
+Finally, it is optimal to have the 12V power cable hard-wired under the console – check the oval bracket and Mark’s install video!

 Discovery 4 (LR4) “Oval box” bracket

-First-generation of D4’s – all of them have them.
+First-generation of D4 – all of them have them.
 The almost ideal space for the Xlifter controller, just next to the terrain response knob, right?
 Xlifter fits there nicely holding by its corners, but would not be nice having a sleek bracket?
-This 3D model creates a beautiful enclosure while keeping the simplicity.
+This 3D model creates a beautiful enclosure while keeping its simplicity.

 This “bracket” is the full controller box replacement.
 You need to open the original controller box (4 screws) and move the whole circuit board to the printed box.
 The new enclosure just fits into the oval box at the center console.
 No screws, no velcro.
 It just holds.
 And the power cable can be routed beneath down thru the console and hardwired eventually, making the installation flawless.

-Printing: 3D print is simple, of course, printed upside-down – the top side facing printing plate.
-The excellent surface look can be achieved using the powder-coated Prusa printer plates.
+Printing: 3D print is simple, of course, printed upside-down – the top side facing the printing plate.
+An excellent surface look can be achieved using the powder-coated Prusa printer plates.
 The suggested material is PETG.